Non-stable K_1-functors of multiloop groups: of Laurent polynomials and power series over general rings

-The Dynkin scheme $\Dyn(G_{\qs})=\Dyn(G)$ is a disjoint union of its minimal clopen subschemes which correspond to orbits of the subgroup $\Gamma\subseteq\Aut(D)$ in $D$.
+First, we study the torus $S$ in the case where $G=G_{\qs}$, $P=P_{\qs}$, and $L=L_{\qs}$.
 There is an explicit presentation of $T_{\qs}$ as a product of Weil restrictions of $\Gm$~\cite[Exp.
 XXIV Prop.
 3.13]{SGA3}:

 where $O$ runs over all minimal clopen subschemes of $\Dyn(G)$.
 This presentation is obtained by descent from the standard decomposition of a split maximal torus into a direct product of 1-dimensional tori corresponding to the vertices of $D$.
-Recall that the type $t(P_{\qs})$ is a clopen subscheme of $\Dyn(G)$ which is a twisted form of $J_A\subseteq D_A$~\cite[Exp.
-XXVI, D\'ef.
-3.4]{SGA3}.
 By~\cite[Prop.
 1 (2)]{PS-tind} we have

 where $O$ runs over all minimal clopen subschemes of $\Dyn(G)$ not contained in $t(P)$.
-Set
+Then, clearly,